Take advantage of changeTM

 While with others, being able to share ideas that are not yet fully baked allows you to explore the idea, hear other perspectives and deepen your level of understanding.

-At times, we don’t even need the other person to speak; just the ability to share an idea out loud, to explain a concept can help us understand it better, and even help solve a wicked problem that did not have an obvious solution in the quiet.
+At times, we don’t even need the other person to speak; just the ability to share an idea out loud or to explain a concept can help us understand it better, and even help solve a wicked problem that did not have an obvious solution in the quiet.

 Business moves